The analogy is liking it to Running a car for long periods of time with, out of balanced wheels.

 47% of global electricity consumption is use in motor systems.

 It is the Number One Electrical consumer in your facility by far!

 Take a cooling tower motor which runs continuous, it will typically uses 16x its purchase value in energy annually.
 Based on 9.7 euro cents per kWhr.

-The rejection rate can be significant, and even if you have to pay a premium the cost will be recouped rapidly in energy & reliability savings.
+The rejection rate can be significant, and even if you have to pay a premium the cost will be recouped rapidly in energy & reliability savings, often in months.

 Mark Gurney, Gerant 3Phi Reliability Sarl